 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay system.
 This pay system covers all staff (including healthcare science staff) except doctors, dentists and the most senior managers.
 NHS healthcare science staff in the blood sciences will typically be on AfC bands 2 – 9, depending on their precise role and level of responsibility.
 So for example, as a healthcare science practitioner, you’d usually start on band 5, with opportunities to progress to more senior positions.
 Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientific Training, you could apply for posts up to band 9.
+With experience and further qualifications, you could apply for posts up to band 9.

 NHS healthcare science staff will usually work a standard 37.5 hours per week.
 They may work a shift pattern.